stevegrunwell/greener-pastures/slides/meeting-dan.md

 Note:

-* Introduced by mutual acquaintance
+* Email from Dan Green, who got my name from a mutual acquaintance
-* Lead-gen can be $$$, but I didn't have experience
+* Lead-gen can be lucrative, but I didn't have experience in the space
 * Blank slate
 * Ability to build team after initial build